 The category of antibiotic medications that are called fluoroquinolones – including levofloxacin (Levaquin), ciprofloxacin (Cipro), etc. – aren’t usually prescribed to treat UTIs since the risks of these drugs typically overshadow the benefits for curing uncomplicated UTIs.
 But in several cases, like a severe kidney infection or complicated UTI, the doctor might give fluoroquinolone medications; in fact, no other treatment is available that will suit the condition.

 Most of the time, the symptoms that are associated with UTI eventually clear up after several days of taking the treatment.
 However, the patient might need to continue using antibiotics for a week or more.
 It is also essential to consume the whole course of antibiotics as the doctor instructed.
-Also, the doctor might prescribe pain medication such as analgesics to numb the bladder and urethra and alleviate the burning sensation during urination.
+Also, the doctor might prescribe muscle pain medication such as analgesics to numb the bladder and urethra and alleviate the burning sensation during urination.
 Still, most of the time, the pain stops right after taking antibiotics.

 In case of frequent urination, the doctor might order particular treatment options, including: